Field ReferencePlanning

 The results panel shows three sections:

 Hero metric — the headline number.
-For example, “32 of 50 cases” means you can make 32 cases with current inventory, but you asked for 50.
+For example, “32 of 50 cases” means you can make 32 cases, but you asked for 50.
 The verdict banner below tells you whether the target is achievable:

-• Red banner (“Can only make 32 of 50 cases — limited by Neutral Grain Spirit”) — you are short on something, and the limiting material is named.
+• Red banner (“Can only make 32 of 50 cases — limited by Neutral Grain Spirit (material)”) — something caps production, and the single binding constraint is named, along with its class (material or capacity).

 Material bars — a visual breakdown of each ingredient’s availability.
 Bars are sorted worst-to-best: